-As with anything else in life, there is trade-off for every decision that you make.
+Active management is the practice of intentionally trying to beat the market.
+This occurs in all aspects of investment management, the stock market, the bond market, futures, options, etc. As with anything else in life, there is a trade-off for every decision that you make.
 If you want a promotion at work, you will have work for it.
 Whether that is working extra hours, taking on additional responsibilities, or going back school, the cost has to come from somewhere.
 The same is true when it comes to an investment strategy.
-If you want abnormal returns, you will have take on some form of risk.
+If you want abnormal returns, you will have to take on some form of risk.
 The more risk you accept, the higher the expected return.
 Is this truth universally applied?
 Yes, but there are exceptions.
 Sometimes (and infrequently), the perfect investment opportunity will come along where an outsized gain is achieved with minimal risk.
 But these happen rarely.

 For example, let’s assume that Apple, Inc. (AAPL) reports manufacturing trouble.
 The news would send the stock price down, almost immediately, simply because Apple would now receive reduced future cash flows as a result of the manufacturing troubles.
 Because there are so many investors (and machines) scanning the newswire for information like this, it is extremely difficult to make a profitable trade under this scenario.
 The low-hanging fruit opportunities, at least here in the U.S. is almost non-existent.
 As such, Bull Oak Capital advocates passive index investing on the idea that most markets are efficient.

 Why Active Investing Doesn’t Work